Geometric representation of CP phases $\delta_{\rm PDG}, \delta_{\rm KM}$ in flavor mixing matrix and its sum rule by alternative unitarity triangle and quadrangle: Geometric representation of CP phases and by unitarity quadrangle

-This matrix identity confirmed in the previous paper \cite{Yang:2025cya} indicates that the angles of standard unitarity triangles $\Phi$ are decomposed in terms of the arguments of the third-order invariants.
-All nine CP phases are also expressed as fifth-order invariants by these third-order invariants.
-Therefore, these inverse unitarity triangles contain more information than the standard unitarity triangles.
+This matrix identity is confirmed in the previous paper \cite{Yang:2025cya}, by simple sums and differences of arguments without employing the inversion formula.
+It indicates that the angles of standard unitarity triangles $\Phi$ are decomposed in terms of the arguments of the third-order invariants.

+These third-order invariants correspond to the nontrivial arguments of the matrix elements $ U^{0}_{\alpha i}$ in the PDG parametrization;

+Therefore, the angles of the inverse unitarity triangles directly determine the arguments of the mixing matrix.
+In particular, since the CP phase $\d_{\rm PDG}$ is given by

+the phase is determined directly from the angles, rather than from the area of the triangle.